 However, the art of backing up data, like how it gives the opportunity to save data, also gives the opportunity to create common, yet disastrous mistakes.
 To address and avoid such mistakes, a data backup strategy must be created; that is the key point to remember.
 But to accomplish the task, three important terms that are included in a data backup strategy must be defined & popular backup mistakes must be brought to light.

 Definitions of Storage, Backup and Recovery, and Disaster Recovery Plan

 Storage.
 Storage is simply placing your information assets so that they can be found again.
-Information is commonly stored as paper, on tape, local hard drives, servers, or in the cloud.
+Information is commonly stored as paper, on tape or discs, local hard drives, offsite servers, or in the cloud.
 Cloud storage is a cloud computing model in which data is stored on remote servers (often from a third-party provider) accessed from the Internet, or "cloud."

 Backup and Recovery.
 Backup and recovery refers to the process of backing up data in case of a loss and setting up systems that allow that data recovery due to data loss.
 Backing up data requires copying and archiving computer data, so that it is accessible in case of data deletion or corruption.
 Data from an earlier time may only be recovered if it has been backed up.
 Data backup is a form of disaster recovery and should be part of any disaster recovery plan.